Inverted Arch

 “It has a presence,” he says.
 “It’s undeniable.
 It’s going to take up space, it’s going to block your way, it’s going to make you take a different path.”

-Beyond that, he loves sculpture’s durability, the process of creating it and its tactile quality.
+Beyond that, he’s also drawn to sculpture’s durability, the process of creating it, and its tactile quality.

-“You really can’t go up and touch a painting but you can go up and touch a sculpture, and you’re going to see so much more with your fingers than you do with your eyes.”
+“You really can’t go up and touch a painting,” he explains, “but you can go up and touch a sculpture, and you’re going to see so much more with your fingers than you do with your eyes.”

 52 Bayou St #22, Douglas, MI 49406